dsc-jiit-128/GDG-SITE-2026/README.md

 5. Open a Pull Request

 ---
-*Built with ❤️ by the GDG JIIT 128 Web Team.*
+*Built with ❤️ by the GDG JIIT 128 Web Team*